kurtosis/kurtosis.github.io/docs/_posts/2025-06-01-pass_at_k_scaling.markdown

 1. ***Estimation***: both accuracy (for T=0) and perplexity are deterministic and can be exactly calculated for a given model and task.
 Strictly speaking, pass@k is a value ***in expectation*** for a random sample of k generations from a model.
 This requires more care in how to best estimate it.
 2. ***Sensitivity to temperature***: using T=0 for k>1 is pointless since all generations will be identical.
 Any T>0 value can be used for pass@k and it is not intuitively clear which T is ???best??? or if comparing two models at the same T is truly ???apples-to-apples???.
 (Is it possible that model A beats model B at T=0.5 but model B wins at T=1?
 NOTE: I think this is provably possible, and might even be fairly common))
-3. ***Sensitivity to k***: Likewise, pass@k can be thought of as curve over $1 \leq k < \infin$.
+3. ***Sensitivity to k***: Likewise, pass@k can be thought of as curve over $1 \leq k < \infty$.
 It is not immediately obvious whether a finite set of k???s provides the ???full picture??? when comparing two models.

 I developed a toy model to  dig deeper into the behavior of pass@k as a metric and hopefully provide guidance on how to use it to extract the most actionable signal for model development.
 The toy model is motivated by the following points that I want to better understand: